top of page

 Getting Sued for Doing It Better

-In July 2024, a few months after I submitted a complaint about Rebekah to RESP-FIT, I received a letter from FTA's lawyer, Victor Ng of Cooper Mills.
+In June 2024, a few months after I reported Rebekah to RESP-FIT, I received a letter from FTA’s lawyer.

-I imagined Rebekah, Michal and Victor standing around a bonfire burning my 'marketing and promotional' materials and raining my $5,900 in the air in pure joy over their easy defeat.
+I imagined Rebekah, Michal and their lawyer standing around a bonfire burning my 'marketing and promotional' materials and raining my $5,900 in the air in pure joy over their easy defeat.

-The letter said I would be taken to Federal Court if I didn't comply with all their demands.
+The letter threatened that I would be taken to Federal Court if I didn't comply with all their demands.

 The accusations and demands were, in my view, so baseless, retaliatory, and made in bad faith that I didn’t see the need to hire a lawyer.
-I responded to Victor Ng directly.
+I responded to their lawyer directly.

 After that, I never heard from him again.